 What is BEPS?

-Base erosion and profit shifting (“BEPS”) refers to tax planning strategies that exploit loopholes in tax rules to make profits disappear for tax purposes or to shift profits to locations where there is little or no real activity but where they are lightly taxed, resulting in little or no overall corporate tax being paid.
+Base erosion and profit shifting (BEPS) refers to tax planning strategies that exploit gaps and mismatches in tax rules to make profits ‘disappear’ for tax purposes or to shift profits to locations where there is little or no real activity but the taxes are low resulting in little or no overall corporate tax being paid.

 Are BEPS strategies illegal?

 In most cases they are not.
-They are largely due to a number of contributing factors among which the fact that current rules are still grounded in a bricks and mortar economic environment, rather than today’s environment of global players, characterised by the increasing importance of intangibles and risk management.
-That said, some of the schemes used can also be illegal and tax administrations are active in fighting them.
+Largely they just take advantage of current rules that are still grounded in a bricks and mortar economic environment rather than today’s environment of global players which is characterised by the increasing importance of intangibles and risk management.
+That said, some of the schemes used are illegal and tax administrations are fighting them.

 Why is this relevant if it is all legal?

 It is relevant for a number of reasons.
-First, because it distorts competition: because businesses that operate cross-border may profit from BEPS opportunities, this gives them a competitive advantage compared with enterprises that operate mostly at the domestic level.
-Second, it may lead to an inefficient allocation of resources by distorting investment decisions towards activities that have lower pre-tax rates of return, but higher after-tax rates of return.
-Finally, it is also an issue of fairness: if other taxpayers (including ordinary individuals) think that multinational corporations can legally avoid paying income tax, it will undermine voluntary compliance by all taxpayers – upon which modern tax administration depends.
+First, because it distorts competition: businesses that operate cross-border may profit from BEPS opportunities, giving them a competitive advantage over enterprises that operate at the domestic level.
+Second, it may lead to inefficient allocation of resources by distorting investment decisions towards activities that have lower pre-tax rates of return, but higher after-tax returns.
+Finally, it is an issue of fairness: when taxpayers (including ordinary individuals) see multinational corporations legally avoiding income tax, it undermines voluntary compliance by all taxpayers.

 What is the cause of BEPS?

-BEPS strategies take advantage of a combination of features of tax systems which have been put in place by home and host countries.
+BEPS strategies take advantage of a combination of features of home and host countries’ tax systems.
 Corporation tax is levied at a domestic level.
-The interaction of domestic tax systems means that an item of income can be taxed by more than one jurisdiction thus resulting in double taxation.
-The interaction can also leave gaps, which result in an item of income not being taxed anywhere.
+The interaction of domestic tax systems means that an item of income can be taxed by more than one jurisdiction, thus resulting in double taxation.
+The interaction can also leave gaps, which result in income not being taxed anywhere.
 Corporations have urged bilateral and multilateral co-operation among countries to address differences in tax rules that result in double taxation but at the same time have exploited them so that income goes untaxed everywhere.
-Addressing Base Erosion and Profit Shifting, identifies a number of instances that, combined in different forms, give rise to opportunities for BEPS.
+The report, Addressing Base Erosion and Profit Shifting, identifies a number of circumstances that, combined in different forms, give rise to opportunities for BEPS.